ChinadaCam/HoloScape-Game/README.md

 # HoloScape

 **Controlos**

- LMB to move player.
+ W A S D to move player.

- RMB to rotate camera.

- Scroll Wheel to change camera distance.

- Shift to disable or enable camera controls.
+ E to use.

  F9 to show FPS